wp-plugins/zip-attachments/readme.txt

 *	You chose the output text so no translation needed.
 *   Works with posts, pages and custom post types.

+= Known issues =

+*	If a download is cancelled, the file will not be deleted from the /wp-content/uploads folder.

+Patches are welcome!

 = Requests =

 Feel free to post a request but let's keep it simple and light.